-Also, you can consume dairy products such as milk and yoghurts, as well as non-vegetarian products like fish to acquire magnesium.
+Also, you can consume dairy products such as milk and yogurt, as well as non-vegetarian food like fish.
 Whole wheat bread containing bran and germ has twice the magnesium content compared to white bread.
-Water also has a high magnesium content; hard water has more magnesium than soft water, although hard water is not good for the body, especially the kidneys.
+Water also has a high magnesium content; hard water has more of it than soft water, although hard water is not good for the body, especially the kidneys.

 Symptoms of Magnesium Deficiency

-The deficiency symptoms of magnesium include pain in the neck and back, anxiety, fatigue, migraine attacks, muscle weakness and spasms, loss of appetite, vomiting, nausea, insomnia, abnormal heart rhythms, diarrhea, muscle twitching and Raynaud’s spastic vessels.
+The deficiency symptoms of magnesium include pain in the neck and back, anxiety, fatigue, migraine attacks, muscle weakness and spasms, loss of appetite, vomiting, nausea, insomnia, abnormal heart rhythms, diarrhea, muscle twitching, and Raynaud’s spastic vessels.

 Health Benefits of Magnesium